 One of the most basic controllers for a furnace is the gas control valve.
 Gas valves are designed to manage the flow of combustible gas to a furnace or water heater.
 In other words, the valve is responsible for supplying the furnace or water heater with gas once they’re ready for combustion.
 Because gas valves are automated, they can also shut themselves off when the burners go out.

 Gas valves do not work independently.
 They rely on input from the thermostat and thermocouple.
-The thermostat is the manual controller that allows the user to manage the temperature within a room or home.
+The thermostat is the manual control that allows the user to manage the temperature within a room or home.
 The thermometer links a wire to the gas valve to let it know when gas needs to be turned on due to a change in temperature.
-The thermocouple is a steel, protective tube that contains two metal strips that are welded together.
+The thermocouple is steel with a protective tube that contains two metal strips that are welded together.
 The rear of the tube contains an insulated wire that runs to the gas valve.
 The gas valve itself connects directly to the gas supply tank of the furnace and has two integrated outputs: one leading to the pilot light, the other to the burners.